vbekasov/cpp/README.md

 ## Problem Description

 Binary Tree is a kind of graph, and definition you can find on [Wiki](https://en.wikipedia.org/wiki/Binary_tree#Definitions).
 I wanted to show how I had solved this problem using C++20.
 You will find algorithm analysis and visualization using Python and SQLite3 as well.

-My algorithm uses an unsorted set of integers as input, sorting them and converting it to the tree.But during the tree generation the program makes some duplicates.
+My algorithm uses an unsorted set of integers as input, sorting them and converting it to the tree.
+But during the tree generation the program makes some duplicates.
 You can find more information about that step [here](#set-to-tree).

 ## Set to Tree